 Grassroots.
 Referring to initiatives undertaken by committed activists within civil society arenas, they highlight several important ways in which grassroots innovations differ from the more mainstream, market-based innovations that, to date, have been the mainstay of both empirical research and theoretical development in innovation studies.
-(Hargreaves, T., Hielscher, S., Seyfang, G., & Smith, A. 2013)
+(Hargreaves et al, 2013)